-Worlds Largest Amphibian, The Chinese Giant Salamander, Headed To Extinction
+World’s Largest Amphibian, The Chinese Giant Salamander, Headed To Extinction

 In a sad turn of events, another creature totters on the brink of extinction.
-This time it is the Chinese giant salamander, or as it is also known by its binomial name, Andrias davidianus.
+This time, it is the Chinese giant salamander, or as it is also known by its binomial name, Andrias davidianus.
 The colossal amphibian has been termed a “living fossil” because little has changed regarding its physical makeup in the past 170 million years.
 The Chinese giant salamander may actually be made up of five separate species according to Smithsonian, and some may already be extinct.

 The critically endangered amphibian can grow up to 5.9 feet in length and can weigh in at a whopping 140 pounds.
 However, the Chinese giant salamander rarely reaches those dimensions today.
 The only other salamanders that come close to its size is the somewhat smaller Japanese giant salamander and the North American hellbender that is a great deal smaller.